worldcoin/signup-sequencer/Readme.md

 Clone [semaphore-mtb](https://github.com/worldcoin/semaphore-mtb) and execute `go build .` (you will need a golang compiler)

 Go build will create an executable named gnark-mbu.
 If you went through the contracts-deployer, you will have a generated a keys file that is used by semaphore-mtb.
-If your deplyment contains more than one pover, then you must run this command for each one and configure them to listen on different ports.
+If your deplyment contains more than one prover, then you must run this command for each one and configure them to listen on different ports.

 ```shell
 ./gnark-mbu start --keys-file path/to/contracts-deployer/<DEPLOYMENT_NAME>/.cache/keys/<KEY_NAME> --mode <insertion/deletion>